CesiumGS/cesium-unreal/README.md

 ### :chains: Unreal Engine Integration

 Cesium for Unreal is tightly integrated with Unreal Engine making it possible to visualize and interact with real-world content in editor and at runtime.
 The plugin also has support for Unreal Engine physics, collisions, character interaction, and landscaping tools.
-This means that you can leverage decades worth of cutting-edge advancements in Unreal Engine and geospatial to create cohesive, interactive, and realistic simulations and applications with Unreal Engine and Cesium for Unreal.
+Leverage decades worth of cutting-edge advancements in Unreal Engine and geospatial to create cohesive, interactive, and realistic simulations and applications with Cesium for Unreal.

 ### :card_index: Roadmap